oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 201 | Request is Rejected (User ID is not Found)
 202 | Request is Rejected (User ID is not Active)
-202 | Request is Rejected (Multiple Use VA is not allowed for use) 429 | Request Rejected (Too Many Request to specific endpoint) 990 | Request is Rejected (Invalid Format)
+202 | Request is Rejected (Multiple Use VA is not allowed for use) 202 | Request is Rejected (Custom VA is not allowed for use) 429 | Request Rejected (Too Many Request to specific endpoint) 990 | Request is Rejected (Invalid Format)